Skip to contents

 outputdir = "D:/myresults")

-Argument datadir allows you to specify where you have stored your accelerometer data and outputdir allows you to specify where you would like the output of the analyses to be stored.
+Parameter datadir allows you to specify where you have stored your accelerometer data and outputdir allows you to specify where you would like the output of the analyses to be stored.
 This cannot be equal to datadir.
-If you copy paste the above code to a new R script (file ending with .R) and Source it in R(Studio) then the dataset will be processed and the output will be stored in the specified output directory.
+If you copy and paste the above code to a new R script (file ending with .R) and Source it in R(Studio), then the dataset will be processed and the output will be stored in the specified output directory.
+GGIR refers to file directories and not to folders.
+For those unfamiliar with the term directory: It is the same as a folder.

-Next, we can add argument mode to tell GGIR which part(s) to run, e.g. mode = 1:5 tells GGIR to run all five parts and is the default.
-With argument overwrite we can tell GGIR whether to overwrite previously produced milestone data.
+Next, we can add parameter mode to tell GGIR which part(s) to run, e.g. mode = 1:5 tells GGIR to run all five parts and is the default.
+With parameter overwrite, we can tell GGIR whether to overwrite previously produced milestone data or not.

-Further, argument idloc tells GGIR where to find the participant ID.
-The default setting most likely does not work for most data formats, by which it is important that you tailor the value of this argument to your study setting.
+Further, parameter idloc tells GGIR where to find the participant ID.
+The default setting most likely does not work for most data formats, by which it is important that you tailor the value of this parameter to your study setting.
+For example, if you files start with a participant ID followed by an underscore then set idloc=2.
+See documentation for parameter idloc for other examples.

 From the R console on your own desktop/laptop

-Create an R-script and put the GGIR call in it.
+Create an R-script and put in it library(GGIR) and on the next line the GGIR call as in GGIR(datadir="yourdatapath", outputdir="yourdatapath").
 Next, you can source the R-script with the source button in RStudio: source("pathtoscript/myshellscript.R")

-GGIR by default support multi-thread processing which is used to process one input file per process, which can be turned off by setting parameter do.parallel = FALSE.
+GGIR by default supports multi-thread processing which is used to process one input file per process, speeding up the processing of your data.
+This can be turned off by setting parameter do.parallel = FALSE.

 In a cluster

-If processing data with GGIR on your desktop/laptop is not fast enough then we advise using a GGIR on a computing cluster.
-The way we did it on a Sun Grid Engine cluster is shown below, please note that some of these commands are specific to the computing cluster you are working on.
+If processing data with GGIR on your desktop/laptop is not fast enough, we advise using GGIR on a computing cluster.
+The way we did it on a Sun Grid Engine cluster is shown below.
+Please note that some of these commands are specific to the computing cluster you are working on.
 Please consult your local cluster specialist to explore how to run GGIR on your cluster.
 Here, we only share how we did it.
 We had three files for the SGE setting:

 submit.sh